Klinogicare® Quantum Magnetic Storm

 Manufacturer:

-GATRIA Global LLC 66 W Flagler Street, STE 900, Miami, 33130, Florida, USA
+Gatria Global LLC 66 W Flagler Street STE 900, Miami, FL 33130, USA

-Scientific Publication • IEEE Access
+Scientific publication - IEEE Access

 Effects of the High-Induction Magnetic Stimulation on Viscoelastic Properties of the Biceps Brachii

-DOI: 10.1109/ACCESS.2021.3062783 • 26 February 2021
+DOI: 10.1109/ACCESS.2021.3062783 - February 26, 2021

-Clinical Study • Pain Management
+Clinical study - Pain Management

 Clinical Study of Applied High-induction Electromagnetic Field on Painful Conditions

-Published: Rehabilitace a fyzikální lékařství, 2016, Vol. 3(23), p.
-142—148
+Published in: Rehabilitace a fyzikální lékařství, 2016, Vol. 3(23), p.
+142-148

-Randomized Controlled Trial • J Rehabil Med 2023
+Randomized controlled trial - J Rehabil Med 2023

 Electromagnetic Induction for Treatment of Unspecific Back Pain: A Prospective Randomized Sham-Controlled Clinical Trial